An innovative VR filmmaking tool

 16 weeks, Jan - May 2020

-Team Foresight's goal is to explore creative solutions to visualize entire movie scripts to help filmmakers understand their story before production begins.
+Our team's goal is to explore creative solutions to visualize entire movie scripts to help filmmakers understand their story before production begins.
 To enable us to do this in a short timeline, with shot based iterations, we are developing a pipeline that will leverage non-traditional and traditional 3D techniques to show rough versions of the film, favoring speed over complexity.

 Led research and concept development